RADAR: Closed-Loop Robotic Data Generation via Semantic Planning and Autonomous Causal Environment Reset: Introduction

-To address these limitations, we introduce \textbf{R}obust \textbf{A}utonomous \textbf{D}ata \textbf{A}cquisition for \textbf{R}obotics (\textbf{RADAR}), a fully automated, closed-loop pipeline, as conceptually outlined in Fig. \ref{fig:whole_logic}.
-Instead of forcing Vision-Language Models (VLMs) to hallucinate intermediate pixels and guess fragile 3D coordinates, or relying on disjointed heuristic scripts for physical environment resets, RADAR elegantly divides the cognitive load, establishing a robust \textbf{brain-cerebellum synergy}.
-Specifically, the VLM acts as the cognitive ``brain'' responsible for high-level semantic reasoning, task generation, and success evaluation, while the GNN-based policy functions as the ``cerebellum'' to execute sub-millimeter, high-frequency physical control based on 3D geometric priors.
-Our key insight is that recent advances in In-Context Learning (ICL)~\cite{jang2022bcz,vosylius2024instantpolicy} offer a direct path to amplify a handful of human demonstrations into large-scale physical execution.
-By leveraging these human demonstrations as a 3D physical prior, our framework effectively bypasses the sim-to-real gap of simulations, the teleoperation bottleneck of human data collection, and the hallucination risks of pure VLM control. \textbf{Enabled by RADAR, high-fidelity robotic data can be continuously acquired with strictly minimal human intervention.} By automating the entire data-generation pipeline, we accordingly structure the process into a four-module framework:
+To address these limitations, we introduce \textbf{R}obust \textbf{A}utonomous \textbf{D}ata \textbf{A}cquisition for \textbf{R}obotics (\textbf{RADAR}), a fully automated, closed-loop pipeline, as illustrated in Fig.~\ref{fig:whole_logic}.
+Rather than requiring Vision-Language Models (VLMs) to generate intermediate images or directly infer fragile 3D coordinates, or relying on disjointed heuristic scripts for environment reset, RADAR establishes a \textbf{brain--cerebellum synergy} by separating high-level cognitive reasoning from low-level physical execution.
+Specifically, the VLM serves as the cognitive ``brain,'' responsible for semantic reasoning, task generation, and success evaluation, while the GNN-based policy acts as the ``cerebellum,'' executing sub-millimeter, high-frequency control based on 3D geometric priors.
+Building on recent advances in In-Context Learning (ICL)~\cite{jang2022bcz,vosylius2024instantpolicy}, RADAR uses a small number of human demonstrations as reusable 3D physical priors, enabling the system to generalize these demonstrations into large-scale physical execution.
+In this way, the framework reduces the sim-to-real gap associated with simulation, the teleoperation burden of manual data collection, and the geometric hallucination risks of direct VLM control. \textbf{As a result, RADAR enables the continuous acquisition of high-fidelity robotic data with minimal human intervention.} The complete data-generation process is organized into four modules:

 (1) \textbf{Scene-Relevant Task Generation}: We employ a Vision-Language Model (VLM) to autonomously construct scene-relevant tasks and extract object segmentation masks based on the current observation.
 Complex, long-horizon tasks are decomposed into a sequence of atomic subtasks, each matched with a relevant demonstration from a small affordance library as a behavioral prior.